peranders/ojet-ws/README.md

 <img src="images/crudFinished.png" alt="alt text" width="400" height="250">
 </td></tr></table>

 We will start by adding the list of deparments.
-The first thing we need to do is to update our pointers to the restendpoints for retrieving the departments and list of emploees for each department.
+The first thing we need to do is to update our pointers to the rest endpoints for retrieving the departments and list of emploees for each department.
 Modify your restservices.json file in the srs/data directory like this:

 ```js #button { border: none; }
 {